Chia-Network/bls-signatures/go-bindings/README.md

 Use cases can be found in the [original lib's readme](../README.md).

-__Important note:__ Since this library is a port of the c++ library, so every a piece of memory allocated by the library MUST be released manually.
-To release memory is used GC finalizer callback, that will be invoked before GC release a memory allocated by GO.
+__Important note:__ Since this library is a port of the c++ library, so every piece of memory allocated by the library MUST be released on our own in GO.
+To release the memory is used `runtime.SetFinalizer` function, that will invoke automatically before GC release a memory allocated by GO.

 ### Run tests

 To run tests, build the library, then go to the `go-bindings` folder in the build directory and run

 ```bash
 make test
 ```